CalvinNeo/ATP/docs/features.md

 # SACK
 When `my_max_sack_count` is set to non-zero, a `ATP_OPT_SACKOPT` option will be attached to the SYN packets at the connection establishing stage.
 When handling the `ATP_OPT_SACKOPT` option, `my_max_sack_count` will be updated.

-# Fast retransmit
+# New PAWS strategies

-# Handle SEQ/ACK number overflowing situation
+# Probe clock drift

 # Stop-and-Wait
 Nagle's algorithm inhibit the sending of new TCP segments when new outgoing data arrives from the user if any previously transmitted data on the connection remains unacknowledged.